 Portuguese studio fala atelier says it is naive but it is not true.
 Naive means simple and unsophisticated; the young architects are perfectly aware of their path.
 The aesthetic movement was composed of self-taught painters, who were outside any academic circuit; instead, in less than five years fala has entered academic and biennial circuits, and it is omnipresent in architecture events, festivals and exhibitions.
-The projects by the Portuguese studio are contemporary because they seems to be thought to circulate in social networks.
+The projects by the Portuguese studio are contemporary because they seem to be thought to circulate in social networks.
 The produced images are immediate and instagrammable.
 The pictures of their houses – perfectly overlapping with the project collages – show a controlled mess and are suitable for ads on Airbnb, where even the intimacy is for sale.
-In short, fala architectures are essential because designers are aware of the complexities and contradictions of the contemporary condition.
+In short, fala architectures are essential because the designers are capable of interpreting the complexities and contradictions of the contemporary condition.

 This facade is not yet a completely public expression of the building, because it overlooks the private garden.
 However, it is a recognizable sign in the residential landscape of Porto.
 Its surface is flat and smooth, with two squared windows that frame the interiors.
 Vertical stripes of white, green and black marble create a pattern that hides the access to the garden.
 A brass circle crowns the facade.
 It is an absolutely useless and decorative element: a necessary exception in the otherwise too exact composition.
-The brass circle is that touch for which fala defines itself ad naive, and which demonstrate that play is a serious matter.
+The brass circle is that touch for which fala defines itself as naive, and which demonstrates that play is a serious matter.

 - House in Rua do Paraíso